How to Prepare for a Student Loan Payment Restart

 Choose a repayment plan

 If you haven't already, select a new plan.
-If you don't choose, your servicer may assign one for you.
+If you don't choose, your servicer may assign one.

 4